Cassian25/React-Tableau-UI-For-Visualization/README.md

 2. **Choose Aggregation Functions**: Select the aggregation functions you want to apply to your data from the available options.

-3. **Create Charts**: Drag and drop headers to create dynamic and interactive charts.
+3. **Create Charts and Tables**: Drag and drop headers into the designated area to create dynamic and interactive charts or tables with the dragged headers' data.
 Customize the chart types and view real-time updates as you manipulate your data.

+4. **Apply Filters**: Use the filtering options to narrow down your data and focus on specific subsets.

+5. **Clear Data**: Reset your workspace with the clear data option to remove all current data and start anew.

-4. **Export Data**: Download your manipulated data in CSV or Excel format for further analysis or reporting.
+6. **Export Data**: Download your manipulated data in CSV or Excel format for further analysis or reporting.

+7. **Use Pop-ups**: Utilize pop-up modals to display additional information or provide extra functionalities.

 ## Components